Weijingmin2000/Language-Driven-3D-Stylization/README.md

 ![pipeline](pipeline/pipeline.jpg)

 Given a text prompt `tv`, a style image (Starry Night), and views by pre-trained radiance field, our method generates a stylized 3D scene.
 See some of our results in `/results`.
+You could also find more results in our [Gdrive](https://drive.google.com/drive/u/0/folders/1heSA8rn7lja0EiPGAO4rTn4SEMr7hcG1).